I do not own these characters, or any rights to them, I am simply borrowing them to write a story for amusement purposes only.

 "Welcome home," the Fire Lord told her when Azula finally turned, and held out his arms.
 She blindly staggered toward him, hugging her brother as their mother, and her best friends watched.

-It was, she realized as their reunion continued with tears and laughter, the very thing she had wanted for years.
+It was, she realized as their reunion continued with tears and laughter, the very thing she had wanted most for years.

 She never even noticed when Aang slipped away.